thescientist13/github-dashboard/README.md

 their profile, repositories and issues

 ## Running the App
-`gulp build && gulp serve` - starts the app in a webrowser (with livereload)
+`npm run app` - starts the app in a webrowser (with livereload)

 ## Development
-1. In one tab run `gulp develop`
+1. In one tab run `npm run develop`
-2. In another tab, run `gulp serve`
+2. In another tab, run `npm run serve`

-`gulp help` - show all available gulp tasks
+To see all available gulp tasks, run `npm run help`

 **Note: For development, it is recommended to use an IDE like [Webstorm][], and install React / JSX plugins, as well as setting any JavaScript language version settings to recognize ES6 or JSX syntax.**